gptscript-ai/gptscript/docs/README-USECASES.md

 ### Understanding Code

-Here is a GPTScript that summarizes the the code stored under the current directory: [`describe-code.gpt`](../examples/describe-code.gpt)
+Here is a GPTScript that summarizes the code stored under the current directory: [`describe-code.gpt`](../examples/describe-code.gpt)

 ## Vision, Image, and Audio